concord-consortium/collaborative-learning/docs/unit-configuration.md

 - `cellsSelectCases`: boolean

+#### Bar Graph

+Common toolbar framework.
+One default button:

+- `link-tile`: bring up the linking dialog to connect/disconnect a dataset

 #### Data Deck

 Not updated to common toolbar framework.
 However, supports toolbar configuration in a similar manner.
 Default buttons: